 Namosi Eco Retreat is 100% Fijian owned and operated.

-This eco-retreat is an authentic experience, combining culture and adventure with agri-tourism.
+Namosi eco-retreat provides guests with an authentic Fijian experience, combining culture and adventure with agri-tourism, at the reconstructed Fijian village from last centure.
 Namosi Eco Retreat is not a village tour and not a resort.
-It is an “unplugged” experience offering visitors the chance to get back to basics of life (no electronic equipment except a solar-powered emergency phone and lighting).
+It is an “unplugged” experience offering visitors the chance to get back to basics of life (no internet, phone or electronic equipment except a solar-powered emergency phone and lighting).

 The Bures are small and simple, handmade using bamboo and palm leaves.
-This means that each Bure is very basic – but with the added comfort of a quality bed and hinged-door!
-The separate Bathroom Bure has flush toilets and showers, set in a traditionally built ‘amenities’ Bure.
+This means that each Bure is very basic – but with the added comfort of a modern bed and hinged-door!
+The separate Bathroom Bure has flush toilets and showers.

-Guests are served home grown, chemical-free Fijian foods especially root crops and vegetables that are provided by local farmers each day, plus fresh fish and prawns from the river whenever possible.
+All food is Fijian, mixing modern and traditional meals.
+Guests are served home grown Fijian foods especially root crops and vegetables that are grown on-site, plus fresh fish and prawns from the river whenever possible.
 Guests are welcome to help harvest and cook the foods in the authentic way.

-Experience the Fijian culture.
-In Namosi Province you enter the “old” Fiji where you will meet people living in remote communities without internet or mobile phone access, and who are still mostly reliant on subsistence farming to live a simple, happy and healthy lifestyle.
+In Namosi Province you enter the "old" Fiji.
+Here you will meet people living in remote communities without internet or mobile phone access, and who are still mostly reliant on subsistence farming to live a simple, happy and healthy lifestyle.
 Villagers farm vegetables and root crops plus they catch prawns, eels and fish from the river for daily food to eat.
 Kava is a traditional ceremonial drink that is popular in Fiji, with Kava crops being the main source of income for most families in the nearby Navunikabi Village.

 Navunikabi Village is famous for its rich, mountainous farmlands that provide local produce for guests at the retreat.
 The village has a strong family atmosphere that welcomes visitors into its community.